jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 2. Define & create properties in Wikibase Cloud Instance
 3. Import Data: prepare data & create a CSV for bulk uploads using QickStatements in Wikibase Cloud Instance
 4. Query the data using SPARQL
-5. Use this data to create a Knowledge Graph (preferably using Python)
+5. Use this data to create and display a Knowledge Graph
-6. Use a tool like Neo4j to visualize these graphs

 ## What is TSS data?